nselem/myrast/README.md

 `2.Batch_RetrieveFiles.pl RAST_id`

 **3.1.
 Id_RAST file**
 From your jobs overview personal website, copy the job, the id and the  organism name columns in a text tab separated file.
-See the anexo if you don't know how to create a tab separated file.
+First, from the RAST web site save the jobId, the genome Id and the organism name of your interest.

 ![NCBI id list](figure/fig3.png)
 Figure 5.
-Get your jobs id from RAST website.
+Get your job ids, genome Ids and organism names from RAST website.

+ After that use the information to construct a tab separated file.
 ![NCBI id list](figure/fig4.png)
 Figure 6.
 Create a file with your jobs id’s.
-Anexo:

 Create a tab separated file
-1.Copy the table in an excel file.
+1.Copy the table in an excel or google sheet file.
 2.Delete the columns you don’t need.
-3.Copy the columns you need into a decent text editor like, vi, gedit, etc. (remember word is not a text editor).
+3.Copy the columns you need into a text editor like vi, nano, gedit, etc. (remember word is not a text editor).
 4.Save the file.